whaynes/STCW23/jekyll/assessments/Common/FF-8FSR.md

 ### Condition

-{{ "A dark, confined space maze containing scuttles and manways as small as 24 inches in diameter, which simulates an engineering space on fire.  " | markdownify }}
+A dark, confined space maze containing scuttles and manways as small as 24 inches in diameter, which simulates an engineering space on fire.

 ### Performance requirement